 4. Speed of Execution Matters More Than Brand Trust

 Apple delayed Siri’s launch to meet its “quality bar,” but in fast-moving AI markets, speed plus stability beats waiting years for perfection.
-Lean startups can win by releasing minimum viable AI assistants that get smarter over time.
+Partnering with an experienced AI development company can help startups release minimum viable AI assistants that get smarter over time while maintaining reliability.

 How to Build Your Own Voice AI with Open Tools